milgra/macactivityindicator/README.md

 # MacOS Activity Indicator

+What's new in version 1.1 :

+- new icons
+- new menu for icon
+- closing files window now won't close the app
+- developer id signed, its a trusted app now

 MacOS Activity Indicator

 Do you have a super silent MacBook and sometimes you have no idea whether it is working or not?